Select Bibliography

 A selection of twenty-four folk tales and unusual historical narratives, each told in a very engaging style.

-Gutch, Eliza and Mabel Peacock, Examples of Printed Folk-Lore Concerning Lincolnshire (London: David Nutt, 1908).
+Gutch, Eliza and Mabel Peacock, eds, Examples of Printed Folk-Lore Concerning Lincolnshire (David Nutt, 1908).

-A compendium of folklore, including some entries that link to or constitute tales.
+A compendium of folklore from earlier printed sources, including some folk tales.
 It has long been out of print, but is freely available online: https://archive.org/details/in.ernet.dli.2015.106716/mode/2up.

-Howat, Polly, Ghosts and Legends of Lincolnshire and the Fen Country (Newbury: Countryside Books, 1992).
+Howat, Polly, Ghosts and Legends of Lincolnshire and the Fen Country (Countryside Books, 1992).

 Outlines a good selection of tales, about half from Lincolnshire and half from the Cambridgeshire and Norfolk Fens, in alphabetic order of their settings.